Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 ## Interaction with Zinoplasm

 Being in proximity to zinoplasm affects living beings and magical items.
-Exposure to zinoplasm is measured in Accumulated Exposure Units (AEUs), and is dependent upon time, distance, and shielding.
+Exposure to zinoplasm is measured in units called Denmats (_dm_).
+These are named after Gestin Denmat, the gnomish tinkerer who did the first experiments to understand zinoplasm.
+Accumulating (or losing) _dm_ is dependent upon time exposed, distance to zinoplasm, and shielding from zinoplasm.

 ## Gaining Exposure Units

- - Coming into direct physical contact with Zinoplasm gives you 1 AEU per second of contact.
+ - Coming into direct physical contact with Zinoplasm gives you 1 _dm_ per second of contact.
- - Being unshielded within 20 feet of Zinoplasm gives you 1 AEU per 6 seconds of proximity.
+ - Being unshielded within 20 feet of Zinoplasm gives you 1 _dm_ per 6 seconds of proximity.
- - Every 20 foot interval of separation cuts the gained AEUs in half.
+ - Every 20 foot interval of separation cuts the gained _dm_ in half.
- - Every layer of adequate shielding cuts the gained AEUs in half.
+ - Every layer of adequate shielding cuts the gained _dm_ in half.
     - Adequate shielding includes:
         - 10 feet of earth
         - 5 feet of water